-On 30 September 2021, the Committee reviewed the draft Audit Committee Report and Statement on Risk Management and Internal Control prior to submission of the same to the Board for consideration and inclusion in the Annual Report 2021 of the Company.
+On 29 September 2022, the Committee reviewed the draft Audit Committee Report and Statement on Risk Management and Internal Control prior to submission of the same to the Board for consideration and inclusion in the Annual Report 2022 of the Company.

-On 17 November 2021 and 19 May 2022, the Group Chief Executive Officer who is the Risk Management Committee Chairman of the Group had presented the Enterprise Risk Management reports to the Committee, to update on the Key Risks Profile and Risk Rating of the Group.
+On 16 February 2023 and 24 August 2023, the Group Chief Executive Officer who is the Risk Management Committee Chairman of the Group presented the Enterprise Risk Management reports to the Committee, to update on the Key Risks Profile and Risk Rating of the Group.